Table of Contents

-In a singleton pregnancy or fraternal pregnancy each baby has its own placenta, amniotic sac and chorion, keeping each baby separate and with its own food, oxygen and blood supply.
+In a singleton pregnancy or fraternal pregnancy, each baby has its own placenta, amniotic sac, and chorion, keeping each baby separate and with its own food, oxygen, and blood supply.

-Zygote splits 0-3 days after fertilisation
+Zygote splits 0-3 days after fertilization

-These twins will have two placentas, two amniotic sacs and two chorions or outside membranes.
+These twins will have two placentas, two amniotic sacs, and two chorions or outside membranes.
 They are known as ‘DCDA’ or ‘Di-Di’ twins or Dichorionic/Diamniotic meaning two chorions and two amniotic sacs.

 All Dizygotic (Fraternal) and around 25% of Monozygotic (Identical) twins will be ‘Di-Di’ twins.

-Zygote splits 4-8 days after fertilisation
+Zygote splits 4-8 days after fertilization

 These twins will share the same placenta and chorion but have their own amniotic sac.
 They will be known as ‘MCDA’ or ‘Mo-Di’ twins or Monochorionic/Diamniotic twins.
 Around 60-70% of all Identical twin pregnancies will result in a ‘Mo-Di’ combination.